×

 When we asked people living in Tijuana what life is like and how people spend their time, they said:

 "Tijuana is an attractive destination for expats and digital nomads due to its close proximity to the United States, its vibrant culture, and its relatively low cost of living.
 Expats and digital nomads in Tijuana can enjoy a wide variety of activities, from exploring the city's vibrant nightlife to taking in the stunning views of the Pacific Ocean.
 The city also offers a wide range of amenities, from modern shopping malls to traditional markets.
 Expats and digital nomads in Tijuana can also take advantage of the city's excellent healthcare system and its many educational opportunities.
-With its diverse culture, friendly locals, and vibrant atmosphere, Tijuana is an ideal destination for expats and digital nomads looking for an exciting and rewarding experience," said one expat in Tijuana.
+With its diverse culture, friendly locals, and vibrant atmosphere, Tijuana is an ideal destination for expats and digital nomads looking for an exciting and rewarding experience," said one expat who made the move to Tijuana.

 What do expats in Tijuana appreciate most about the local culture?